adaptlearning/documentation/02_authoring_tool/04_feature_development/multiple_frameworks/discussion_notes.md

 ### Other notes
 - Specifying changes will need to be done in code to allow full flexibility
 - Framework's scripting interface in grunt could be modified to perform migrations
-- Extra authoring tool UI will be required, but is being deferred until after the initial framework migration work

 #### Data migration
 - Property deletion